https://invisible-island.net/ncurses/man/

 that lack absolute cursor positioning.

-seconds, are different from other implementations.
+limitation to 30 seconds, differ from other implementations.

 SEE ALSO